 What happens to shared property if an engaged couple separate?

 If the engaged couple own property or land together, under certain circumstances, the property will be treated by the courts as if they were married.
 You can read more about land ownership during separation by clicking here.

 Perhaps the most important issue is gifts that are made between an engaged couple, which can often cause arguments at a later stage.

 A specialist family solicitor's view

 Andrew Stynes, Head of our Family Team, goes on to say “The gift of an engagement ring is presumed to be an absolute gift.
 However, if it can be shown that the gift was made on condition that it would be returned if the marriage does not take place, then the ring should be returned.
 This is usually relevant where an engagement ring is a family heirloom, for example.”

 In conclusion, whilst an engagement does not form a legal contract, there are certain aspects where the engagement can have legal ramifications.

-Our Family Team, based in Christchurch, also cover Bournemouth, Poole and the New Forest.
+Our Family and Dispute Resolution Teams are happy to discuss any issues that this raises for you.
 If you have any questions, you only have to ask us at Frettens.
-Please call 01202 499255 and Andrew or his team, will be happy to chat about your situation and you particular requirements.
+Please call 01202 499255 and Andrew or a member of the team, will be happy to chat about your situation and your particular requirements.